vauxite-org/typescript-logging/README.md

 * 0.1.0 Initial release, do not use.
 * 0.1.1 No changes (npm related), do not use.
-* 0.1.2 No changes (npm related), this release is fine.
+* 0.1.2 No changes (npm related), release ok.
+* 0.1.3 No api changes, release ok.
+  * Updated documentation (slightly changed examples, added example how to import, added additional logger api)
+  * Fix that messages get logged in proper order always (due to using a promise for error resolving, they could get out of order)